nacho270/db-libraries-demos/jooq-no-codegen-demo/README.md

 ## How to run

-### From IDE
+### From IDE / Maven
 - Pull mysql: `docker run --name jooq -e MYSQL_ROOT_PASSWORD=root -p 3306:3306 -d mysql:latest`
 - connect to the db and run `create schema jooq;`
-- Run the app
+- Run the app with maven `mvn spring-boot:run` or through the main class here: `src/main/java/com/nacho/blog/jooq/jooqdemo/JooqDemoApplication.java`
+- After booting, the app will create the tables and insert a sample set of products.

 ### Docker

-- cd into `jooq-demo`
+- cd into `jooq-no-codegen-demo`
 - `docker-compose up`

-This will start a dockrized `mysql` with the schema already created and the app that will create the tables
+This will start a dockerized `mysql` with the schema already created and the app that will create the tables and insert sample producs.

 ### Tests

+- Run `src/test/java/com/nacho/blog/jooq/jooqdemo/service/ShipmentServiceTest.java`

 ### Sample curls